 - How familiar he or she is with financial areas that are likely to be of concern to you, such as medical coverage, life insurance, disability benefits, and employment.

 - What information he/she needs from you and how often you will meet.

 - What kinds of advice you can expect to receive — will this be in person or in writing?

 - References from other clients, especially those facing major health issues.

-Before getting started, you may wish to read How to Find a Financial Professional Sensitive to Cancer Issues: Financial Guidance for Cancer Survivors and Their Families, a booklet produced by the American Cancer Society and the National Endowment for Financial Education.
+Before getting started, you may wish to read How to Find a Financial Professional Sensitive to Cancer Issues: Financial Guidance for Cancer Survivors and Their Families (PDF), a booklet produced by the American Cancer Society and the National Endowment for Financial Education.
 It reviews key questions to ask and issues to think about as you search for a financial planner who meets your needs.